masonBruce/ACM-Tutorial/README.md

 }
 ```
 #### numberOfSections
 - This returns the number of sections in the tableView.
-We only want 1 section but an example of an app that uses mutliple sections is the Settings App on iPhone and iPad
+We only want 1 section but an example of an app that uses multiple sections is the Settings App on iPhone and iPad

 ```swift
 func numberOfSections(in tableView: UITableView) -> Int {